-SHOES
+SHOES/SOCKS

 - 1. Shoes must be worn and must be laced and tied for safety.
 No high heels, sandals or flip flops.
 "Croc" style shoes with strap on heel are allowed. - 2.
 Students will need gym shoes on P.E. days. - 3.
-When boots are worn during inclement weather, students must bring a pair of shoes to wear in the classroom.
+When boots are worn during inclement weather, students must bring a pair of shoes to wear in the classroom. - 4.
+Socks must be worn at all times and must be solid navy blue, black, or white.